Most Gun-Friendly States in 2024

 #9 South Dakota

-South Dakota is a welcoming state[72] for gun owners.
-It’s a Constitutional carry state with no firearm registration requirements or additional background checks.
-While similar to all other states, you can’t carry a firearm everywhere, even 18 years olds can legally carry a firearm in South Dakota.
+South Dakota is an open and concealed Constitutional Carry state.[72]
+It has no firearm registration requirements or additional background checks.
+While, like all other states, you can’t carry a firearm everywhere, even 18-year-olds can legally carry a firearm in South Dakota.

 If you’d like to get an enhanced carry permit for travel (reciprocity agreement with 38 other states), you can apply for one at your local sheriff’s office.
 South Dakota accepts CCWs from all 50 states.
 You can also apply for a Gold Card to bypass the NICS (National Instant Criminal Background Check System).